PLEASURE

 In an overstimulated world and society, join me in a workshop that delves into the topic of pleasure and rituals.
 Unpack the question, “Is pleasure a privilege?” and explore how rituals can become sanctuaries for pleasure.

 “Collective braiding” emerges as more than a creative activity; it’s a ritualistic engagement designed to foster care, mindfulness and communication.
 Rooted in the intention for collective well-being, this series of shared moments uses rhythmic communication as a means to record movement, connections, and time.
 The technique involves interlacing three or more strips of textiles, each representing a unique thread of experience, creating a collective artwork that symbolises the interconnectedness of participants.
 Beyond the aesthetics, the overall objective of “Collective Braiding” goes deeper.
 It seeks to explore and imagine a space for those denied access to pleasure due to systemic oppression.
 The act of braiding becomes a metaphor for weaving a supportive space where the denied and oppressed can find rest, creativity, and connection.
+Through a simple yet impactful act of braiding, participants engage in a shared narrative that speaks to the possibility of creating welcoming spaces for pleasure and well-being.
+During the workshop we will immerse ourselves in collective braiding, writing & drawing to reflect and share on our own practices of pleasure and care.

 19:00